-The Sugar Manufacturing industry's performance over the past five years has been decidedly bittersweet.
-It remains at the mercy of errant climatic conditions and global supply, demand and pricing fluctuations, which have caused revenue and profitability to vary dramatically.
-Historically high sugar prices helped boost revenue over 2009-10, but could do little to offset losses flowing from steep declines in production over the subsequent two years.
-Adverse weather conditions, including severe bouts of drought and flooding, led to huge declines in both supply and revenue, especially during the millennium drought and the devastation from tropical cyclones Larry (2006) and Yasi (2011)... purchase to read more
+The Sugar Manufacturing industry's performance over the past five years has been generally strong, despite facing erratic climatic conditions and global supply, demand and pricing fluctuations, which have caused revenue and profitability to vary dramatically.
+Historically high sugar prices helped boost revenue over 2009-10, while adverse weather conditions, including severe flooding, led to large supply declines in 2010-11.

-Industry Report - Industry Analysis Chapter
+Industry Report - Industry Locations Chapter

 Industry activity is heavily concentrated in Queensland.
 Since cane quality declines quickly after harvesting, sugar processors tend to locate close to sugarcane farms.
 Therefore, it is not surprising that the industry is heavily concentrated in Queensland given this state is home to about 90% of the country's sugarcane farms.
 Queensland provides ideal climatic conditions for sugarcane production due to its subtropical weather patterns characterised by plentiful sunshine and high annual rainfall.
 Queensland also has good infrastructure and a reliable irrigation water supply.

 Queensland currently has 15 raw sugar mills, mostly around Bundaberg and between Mackay and Cairns.
 Two refineries also operate in Mackay and Bundaberg... purchase to read more